Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Epilepsy Care for Children & Adolescents in Ahmedabad

-Expert epilepsy evaluation and management for children and adolescents by NIMHANS-trained epileptologists - early intervention for better outcomes
+Specialist epilepsy evaluation and management for children and adolescents by fellowship-trained epileptologists, with early diagnosis and family-focused care

 Book Consultation: +91 87809 66624